kimichen123/learngit/readme.txt

-git is a distributed version control system git has a mutable index called stage git tracks changes of files create a new branch is quick and simple add merge
+git is a distributed version control system git has an mutable index called stage git tracks changes of files create a new branch is quick and simple add merge